Patient Companionship Program

 The program was founded by Isabelle Melnick after she was diagnosed with a brain tumor at just 13 years old.
 Within 24 hours of her diagnosis, she underwent a six-hour craniotomy and spent the summer in intensive physical and occupational therapy.
 Now a high school student, Isabelle remains deeply grateful to Dr. Mark Souweidane, her exceptional medical team, and her steady recovery.
 Inspired by her journey, she is dedicated to supporting other patients and their families through similar challenges.

-The team at Weill Cornell Medicine has posted a comprehensive overview of pediatric brain tumors on the main website.
-We encourage you to peruse this material if you are looking for more information about a particular diagnosis among other facts about pediatric brain tumors.
+The team at Weill Cornell Medicine has posted information with links about various conditions that may require neurological surgery, in addition to a comprehensive overview of pediatric brain tumors on the main website.
+We encourage you to peruse this material if you are looking for more information about a particular diagnosis among other facts about pediatric neurological surgery.

 Would you like to be matched up with someone who has had a similar experience?